Souvikns/Notion-Board/README.md

 ## Introduction
 This action lets you sync your GitHub issue with your notion board.
 Currently it syncs issue state and labels.

-> More feature on the way.
+> More features on the way.

 ## Inputs